marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 - start the purchasing process for the IT equipment of the employee
 - send out an email with a welcoming text to the new employee and some guidance how the start day will look like.

 As we already know we can model a sequence of these steps making use of Azure Durable Functions, so it would be possible to execute one step after the other.
 But these steps to not have any dependency on each other, so there is no need to wait for the outcome of the access card creation to start the purchasing process.
 From a business process perspective we could kick off all activities in parallel and then wait until all activities have finished to successfully close this part of the onboarding process.

 Let's find out how to do this with Azure Durable Functions.

 > 🔎 **Observation** - The goal of this lesson is to learn about patterns that can be applied using Azure Durable Functions.
 We will therefore "simulate" the onboarding steps and not call any other external systems as we would in reality.
 We have shown this including patterns for resilience of the calls to external systems in the  [first lesson](../chaining/chaining-lesson-ts.md) on Azure Durable Functions.

-## 2. Fan-Out/Fan-In Scenario
+## 2. Fan-Out/Fan-In

 In this section we want to explore how to execute the onboarding activities in parallel using Azure Durable Functions.
 This pattern is called _Fan-Out/Fan-In_ as we first fan-out the execution of several activities and then wait until all activities have finished to fan-in again and continue with the process.